Miscellaneous

 • ll : (tango.LockerLanguage) the locker language

-• li : (pid_t / UUID) the locker id
+• li : (pid_t / UUID) the locker id: pid_t should be an int, UUID should be a tuple of four numbers.

 • locker_host : (str) the host